Fellowship Program Director: Micah Hill, M.D.

 - Lynnette Nieman, M.D., Progesterone Action in Reproduction, Endometrium, Cushing's Syndrome and Disease

-- Aidita James, Ph.D., Assisted Reproduction, Zygote and embryo assessment
+- Aidita James, Ph.D., HCLD (ABB), Assisted Reproduction, Zygote and Embryo Assessment

-The Federal Reproductive Endocrinology Training Program is fully accredited by the American Board of Obstetrics and Gynecology as a subspecialty program designed to lead to subspecialty certification in Reproductive Endocrinology.
+The Reproductive Endocrinology Training Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Upon completion of the program, fellows may sit for the American Board of Obstetrics and Gynecology examination in Reproductive Endocrinology.
-Qualified candidates must be a U.S. citizen and have completed an accredited residency in Obstetrics and Gynecology in the United States and be board eligible in this specialty.
+Qualified candidates must be a U.S. citizen and have completed an ACGME accredited residency in Obstetrics and Gynecology in the United States and be board eligible in this specialty.
 Selection of candidates is processed through the National Resident Matching Program.
 Two or three positions are available for each year for a total of nine.
 Applications are accepted 18 months before the anticipated start date and interviews are typically held approximately 10-12 months before the start date.